Comprehensive Economic and Trade Agreement: Signature and ratification

 Banner opposing CETA at the Walloon Parliament in Namur on 19 October 2016.

 It was initially unclear whether or not the EU member states would have to ratify the agreement, as the European Commission considered the treaty to be solely in the competence of the EU.
 However, in July 2016 it was decided that CETA be qualified as a "mixed agreement" and thus be ratified through national procedures as well.

 Shortly before the scheduled signature of CETA on 27 October 2016, Belgium announced it was unable to sign the treaty, as assent was required by all regional governments.
 The federal government and Flanders, which were governed by the centre-right Michel and Bourgeois governments respectively, were in favour, whereas the German Community, French Community, Wallonia and Brussels, which were led by centre-left parties that were in opposition at the federal level, rejected the treaty.
 On 27 April 2016, the Walloon Parliament had already adopted a resolution in opposition to CETA.
 On 13 October 2016, David Lametti, then Canada's Justice Minister, defended CETA before a Walloon Parliament committee.
 However, the next day the Walloon Parliament affirmed its opposition.
 Walloon Minister-President Paul Magnette led the intra-Belgian opposition shortly before the planned signature.

 The intra-Belgian disagreement was solved in the final days of October, paving the way for CETA's signature.
 On 28 October, the Belgian regional parliaments allowed Full Powers to be given to the federal government, and the following day Minister of Foreign Affairs Didier Reynders gave his signature on behalf of Belgium.
 The next day, on Sunday 30 October 2016, the treaty was signed by Canadian Prime Minister Justin Trudeau, President of the European Council Donald Tusk, President of the European Commission Jean-Claude Juncker and Slovak Prime Minister Robert Fico (as Slovakia held the Presidency of the Council of the European Union in the second half of 2016).

 Following the signature, the consent by the European Parliament and the ratification by Canada, CETA applies provisionally since 21 September 2017, awaiting its ratification by the European Union member states, the European Union and Canada.
 The procedure is completed when the instrument of ratification is deposited and in many countries requires parliamentary approval.

-As of August 2023, eighteen states have deposited their instruments of ratification: Austria, Croatia, Czech Republic, Denmark, Estonia, Finland, Germany, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Romania, Slovakia, Spain, Sweden, and the UK.
+As of August 2023, seventeen EU states have deposited their instruments of ratification: Austria, Croatia, Czech Republic, Denmark, Estonia, Finland, Germany, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Romania, Slovakia, Spain, and Sweden.
 The parliament of Cyprus voted against ratification on 31 July 2020.